 When Reyna Raya was 11 she decided she wanted to be a pharmacist.
 Now, 40 years later, she is one year away from her goal.
-On May 15, 2015, the 51-year-old mother and cancer survivor will don her cap and gown and walk proudly across the stage at the USC School of Pharmacy commencement ceremony, marking the culmination of a decades-long academic and personal journey.
+On May 15, 2015, the 51-year-old mother and cancer survivor donned her cap and gown and walked proudly across the stage at the USC School of Pharmacy commencement ceremony, marking the culmination of a decades-long academic and personal journey.

 Born in Mexico, Raya came to the U.S. with her family as a toddler and lived in East Los Angeles, just down the street from the USC Health Sciences Campus.
 When she was nine years old, her father moved the family to Compton, where most of her family still lives today.
 In high school Raya joined a science-based program for students interested in health care careers.
 But her plans were put on hold when, as a young single mother of two boys, she decided to put her children’s academic careers before her own.

 “I was the first person in my family to graduate from high school and, even at 45, I was the first person in my family to get a college degree,” Raya said.
 “But my kids were my priority for a long time before that.
 I thought, once they are in a good place then it will be time for me to take care of me, as far as college was concerned.”